dschapman/dschapman-com/content/notes/Using TippyJS to implement link previews.md

 ---
-title: 'Using TippyJS to implement link previews'
+title: Using TippyJS to implement link previews
 ---

 On May 16 I implemented link previews on the [[notes]] section of my [[website]].
 Hopefully you can see what I mean just by hovering over those links.
 I did this using [[Tippy]] and modifying the query on the [[gatsby-theme-brain]] I use for my notes.